 CMS Tablet

-Login Pins
+Login PINs

 Login Pins have been added to the CMS Tablet, They will allow the user to enter a unique 4 digit login pin rather than logging in with the usual username/password combination.
 You can setup and manage Login Pins on the CMS Desktop application.
+On the tablet if you have failed to enter a PIN successfully after 3 attempts, you will be locked out for 1 minute.